- Active Recovery

 The WHO estimates that after a disaster, such as an earthquake, 15-20% of the population will experience a mild to moderate mental disorder with another 4% suffering severe disorders.

 “Maan ko chautari” (“forum to share your heart”)

 To give survivors the tools they need to address damaging stress in their communities, Americares collaborated on the design and implementation of a unique psychosocial and mental health program.
 In this drama-based program, trained actors show the ways stress from the earthquake can affect an individual, family and community by increasing awareness of and destigmatizing mental health issues.
 Overall, the project reduces isolation while building basic knowledge and resilience at the grass-roots level through training of community health volunteers.
 Earthquake-affected communities can then develop long-term coping strategies that enable survivors to fully recover and regain a sense of normalcy.
 Americares is evaluating the program, so it can be replicated in future disasters.
-Click on the arrow and meet Ghopal in a video experience of his story of the program's development and then see the interactive map view of the people served in this community program.
+See the interactive map view of the people served in this community program.
 A summary of the first program assessment follows the map.

 The mental health program has trained more than 2500 Female Community Health Volunteers (FCHV) and Auxiliary Nurse Midwives and has conducted hundreds of theater events, reaching more than 480,000 community members.

 This has been done in 188 Village Development Committees in 6 districts.
 As a result, the health workers identified over 1,600 people who have some form of mental health or psychosocial issue and require additional services.
 Overall more than 5,500 community people and health workers, including the Female Community Health Volunteers (FCHVs), were provided with training in MHPSS along with WASH, Disaster Risk Reduction and Menstrual Hygiene.